 Green Light Across The Water Tax: A modest amount to be charged for each person or object exerting a pull over you that threatens to destroy everything for which you’ve worked.
 Tax can be transferred generationally should your obsession become your undoing.

-Maniacal Balcony Laughter Tax: As an enormously wealthy person, it’s expected of you to occasionally stand on the balcony of your fortress, gaze upon the village below and burst into delicious laughter; we ask only that you give back to the many people who made this moment of sinister indulgence possible.
+Maniacal Balcony Laughter Tax: As an enormously wealthy person, it’s expected that you’ll occasionally stand on the balcony of your fortress, gaze upon the village below and burst into delicious laughter; we ask only that you give back to the people who made this moment of sinister indulgence possible.
 Juliet balconies, widow’s walks, parapets and covered porches all apply.

 Masquerade Sex Party Tax: How often does your sprawling mansion become the backdrop for a masked pleasure ritual?
-Beyond the standard allowance of twice per year, you’re…
+After the standard allowance of twice per year, you’re looking at tax…